kalous12/rockchip-build/README.md

 you can build for embedfire-lubancat2

 now you just can build ubuntu22.04 server and other is prepare to finish

+# Plan
+v1.0.1  ---- use conf to control build that we can easy to build your img v1.0.2  ---- try to add ubuntu22.04 desktop img v1.0.3  ---- add different package that make 3568 have good function use.such as npu ffmpeg

 # build image
 now you can do this to build image